mswgen/pingpong/README.md

 Make a request to the pingpong server
 ## params
-id(tring): the unique string in the request url
+id(string): the unique string in the request url

 token(string): your pingpong builder tokrn, including `Basic `